Self-Employed contractors can apply for Paycheck Protection Program loans

 On March 27, the CARES Act was signed to provide relief to businesses and taxpayers facing economic hardship due to COVID-19.
-Part of the Act is the Paycheck Protection Program (PPP), which provides cash-flow and capital assistance through federally insured loans to businesses that need to maintain their payroll to keep their employees working during the coronavirus pandemic.
+As a key part of the Act, the Paycheck Protection Program (PPP) provides cash flow and capital assistance through federally insured loans to businesses to maintain their payroll and keep their employees working during the coronavirus pandemic.

 If you were in business on February 15, 2020, you are eligible for the Paycheck Protection Program if your business was impacted by the COVID-19 pandemic.
-If you paid a salary, payroll taxes, reported IRS Form 1099-MISC or paid independent contractors for services, your business must fall under the employee size standards set forth by the SBA or have less than 500 employees.
+If you paid salaries, payroll taxes, reported IRS Form 1099-MISC or paid independent contractors for services, your business must fall under the employee size standards set forth by the SBA, or have less than 500 employees.
 In specific industries, businesses that employ more than 500 employees can qualify if they meet employee-based SBA standards.

-Many sole proprietors, independent contractors, self-employed and nonprofit organizations have found themselves needing help to retain their business during the shelter-in-place order.
+Many sole proprietors, independent contractors, self-employed workers and nonprofit organizations have found themselves needing help during this unprecedented time.

-While many associate small businesses with brick-and-mortar establishments, you’re eligible for PPP loans if you are a sole proprietorship, independent contractor, or self-employed (even without a storefront) if you were in business and operation on February 15, 2020.
+While many associate small businesses with brick-and-mortar establishments, you don’t need a physical presence to be eligible for the program.
+You’re eligible for PPP loans if you are a sole proprietorship, independent contractor, or self-employed worker (even without a storefront) and were in business on February 15, 2020.

 According to the SBA First PPP Interim Final Rule and a second interim final rule posted April 3, 2020, you are eligible for PPP loan proceeds if: